top of page

 Why choose A Child's Place?

-~ physical space ~ teacher ~ what kids can do ~ what parents say
+~ Physical space ~ What kids can do ~ What parents say ~ Teacher info ~

 Physical space